Superior Jurisdiction States spelled out ! www.abodia.com/t/mail/superior-jurisdiction.htm

-The courts have determined, when you are connected, involved, morally, financially, or legally, and you ask a question to the other person, they must respond or their silence is equated acceptance of what you stated.
+The courts have determined, when you are connected or involved: morally, financially, or legally, and you ask a question to the other person, they must respond or their silence is equated acceptance of what you stated.
 (They are committing fraud and will not admit it.)

 If they do not respond to you, that is their tacit admission and or default to your claims.

-So when you write a question to a supposed lawful authority, then cannot rebut you.
+So when you write a question to a supposed lawful authority, then cannot rebut you in truth & law.

 So I was doing all this to learn to use cheap postage, and I found, by accident, I can get to a higher jurisdiction, where they cannot (lawfully) attach to me.

-Now it is important to send these letters, make your claims, that established the public record and your judgment (award, claim) as they default, it proves they do not have the authority over you they presume to have.
+Now it is important to send these letters to make your claims.
+They establish the public record and your judgment (award, claim) as they default, it proves they do not have the authority over you they presume to have.

 This is just my thinking, my experience.
 I do not yet have confirmation from any one that this how this is working, but I am sure I am right.

-I send almost all mail, court, utility bill, etc., newsletters for 2 ¢ per 1/2 ounce.
+I send almost all mail to: court, utilities, bills, etc., newsletters for 2 ¢ per 1/2 ounce.
 I mail at the USPO Post Office drop box inside.